No Other Writer Has the Credentials That Our Legal Content Writer Has

 Retention and Payment

 Unlike other businesses, we do not turn away clients unless there is a conflict of interest; we are able to provide law firm website content for any size firm on any area of law!
+We do not, however, work with law firms that practice or could potentially practice in upstate New York, particularly those with cases that could be appealed to the Appellate Division, Third Department.
 In addition, we provide services to law firm support businesses such as document storage, computer forensics, medical experts, and other law firm marketing businesses.
 This means we can draft blog posts about forensic use for accident reconstruction, for slip and fall engineers, or other e-discovery businesses that provide litigation support to lawyers.

 For billing, we have a monthly billing option (invoices) or a retainer.